AliEmili/Traversy-media-javascript/README.md

 <br/><br/>
 - 6 : A filterable list.
 <br/><br/>
-- 7 : A weight converter app. consider the fact that the code isn't exactly the same as the script of brad traversy.
+- 7 : A weight converter app, you have to enter the weight in pounds and it converts it to grams, kilograms and ounces. consider the fact that the code isn't exactly the same as the script of brad traversy.
 <br/><br/>
 - 8 : A cheatsheet for async await,callbacks, promises.
 <br/><br/>